Karthik-Kathari/Karthik-Kathari/README.md

 # 👋 About Me

-Hi, I’m Karthik Kathari, a passionate **Frontend Developer** with a solid foundation in web development and a growing interest in cybersecurity.
-I bring an analytical mindset from my background in Criminology and Forensic Science, allowing me to approach problem-solving with precision and creativity.
-Having completed internships in Frontend Development and Cybersecurity, I’ve gained practical experience in building user-friendly, secure digital solutions.
+Hi, I’m Karthik Kathari — a passionate Front-end Developer driven by a love for clean design, interactive interfaces, and seamless user experiences.
+I enjoy bringing ideas to life in the browser and constantly exploring new ways to enhance usability and performance.
+My background in Criminology and Forensic Science sharpens my analytical thinking, helping me tackle development challenges with creativity and precision.
+I’ve also explored cybersecurity through internships, adding an extra layer of awareness to the way I build secure front-end solutions.

 ## 👀 Interests
 I am deeply interested in:
 - **Frontend Development**: Crafting responsive, user-friendly web applications.
+- **Responsible AI**: Exploring ethical approaches to AI development.
 - **Cybersecurity**: Ensuring secure systems and safeguarding data.
-- **Responsible AI**: Exploring ethical approaches to AI development.

 ## 🌱 Currently Learning
 - **MERN Stack**: Strengthening my skills in modern web development technologies.